reexjungle/xcal/README.md

 Community
 ==========
- xCal was created by [Emmanuel Ngwane](https://github.com/reexmonkey) and maintained by the core team.
+xCal is created by [Emmanuel Ngwane](https://github.com/reexmonkey) and maintained by the [core team](https://github.com/orgs/reexjungle/people) with the support and involvement of the community.

 License
 =======